haroldwongms/openshift-containerplatform/README.md

 If you encounter an error during deployment of the cluster, please view the deployment status.
 The following Error Codes will help to narrow things down.

-1. Exit Code 3: Your Red Hat Subscription User Name and / or Password is incorrect
+1. Exit Code 3: Your Red Hat Subscription User Name / Password or Organization ID / Activation Key is incorrect
 2. Exit Code 4: Your Red Hat Pool ID is incorrect or there are no entitlements available
 3. Exit Code 5: Unable to provision Docker Thin Pool Volume
 4. Exit Code 6: Unable to mount filesystem on Master zero node for NFS

 For further troubleshooting, please SSH into your Bastion node on port 22.
-You will need to be root (sudo su -) and then navigate to the following directory: **/var/lib/waagent/custom-script/download**<br/><br/>
+You will need to be root **(sudo su -)** and then navigate to the following directory: **/var/lib/waagent/custom-script/download**<br/><br/>
 You should see a folder named '0' and '1'.
 In each of these folders, you will see two files, stderr and stdout.
 You can look through these files to determine where the failure occurred.

 ## Post-Deployment Operations